-Exhibitor Categories: Adult Artists: 18 years of age and above Adult Artists with Exceptional Needs: 18 years of age and above Student Artists: 15 - 18 years of age Student Artists with Excep- c.
-Oil Pastel tional Needs: 15 - 18 years of age original work of the artist.
-4. All drawings and paintings must be framed and have a strong wire hanging device.
+Exhibitor Categories: Adult Artists: 18 years of age and above Adult Artists with Exceptional Needs: 18 years of age and above Student Artists: 15 - 18 years of age Student Artists with Exceptional Needs: 15 - 18

 - 1. Entrants must be 15 years or older. - 2.
-A total of three entries per artist will be accepted.
-3. All entries must be the

-- 5. Size of each entry not to exceed 22" x 28".
+A total of three entries per artist will be accept- Class III: Printmaking ed. - 3.
+All entries must be the original work of the art- - 4.
+All drawings and paintings must be framed and have a strong wire hanging device. - 5.
+Size of each entry not to exceed 22" x 28".
 Artists may enter one larger sized piece in place of two or more legal size entries. - 6.
 Video art entries are not to exceed five minutes in length, including title and credits, DVD formats only. - 7.
 Artists may enter in either non-professional or professional division.
-Artists who regularly sell their work are considered professional - indicate with a "P" or "NP" on your entry form.
+Artists who regularly sell their work are considered professional indicate with a "P" or "NP" on your entry form.